-Before I even get to the crux of what I actually want to say with this article, let me first make the disclaimer that I’m not some moral hippie that looks down upon the people around me who make life choices that differ from my own.
+Before I even get to the crux of what I actually want to say with this article, let me first make a disclaimer.
+I’m not some moral hippie that looks down upon the people around me who make life choices that differ from my own.

-I’m not some social justice warrior bent on using my personal identifier of “vegan” to somehow give me permission to adopt an air of superiority around all of my fellow animal product-consuming friends.
+I’m not some social justice warrior bent on using my “vegan” title to give me permission to adopt an air of superiority around my fellow animal product-consuming friends.

 By most vegans’ definitions, I’m probably not even a real “vegan.”
 Whatever.
 Titles are overrated and groups are unnecessarily exclusive.

 I have decided to become a vegan based on the reasons I’ll detail in this article.
 If, after reading what I have to say, you are so inclined to change your dietary habits as well, then great.

 But if you think I’m full of shit, or if you simply disagree with my overall thesis, then that’s fine too.
 I can’t change your mind, and I certainly can’t change your lifestyle.

 I’m just here to provide you with some facts you may not have been aware of.
 Hopefully I can offer a new perspective on an issue that gets muddled up with peripheral points of contention.

 The debate between vegans and non-vegans is unnecessarily vitriolic.
 I would like to enter it without prompting further unneeded hate and name calling.